This elderly couple is missing. You can help find them

-LEXINGTON, S.C. — A search is underway for a missing elderly couple in Lexington County who didn't return to their assisted living facility.
+LEXINGTON, S.C. — An endangered person alert has been issued for a missing Lexington County couple who didn't return to their assisted living facility.

 Officers say Ronald and Mary Denny didn't come home Tuesday night.
-They were last seen since driving their Hyundai Santa Fe to dinner.
+They were last seen leaving a restaurant in Lexington driving their Hyundai Santa Fe .
+Ronald is 83, while Mary is 82.

 Deputies say they both have memory issues and take daily medications for other conditions.